Sasino97/gta-cnr-wiki/criminal/fightorflight.md

 If the officer is in a helicopter or a plane, a good idea is always shooting at either the rotor or engine respectively, as aearial vehicles are very prone to damage in these locations.

 ## Flight
-A fun way to get rid of the police presence is to flee them.
+A fun way to get rid of the police is to flee.
 If you are a non-violent criminal, it's better for you *not to shoot* when escaping the police, as they cannot attack you unprovoked.
 Shooting will significantly increase the chances of dying, especially when you are being chased by multiple cops.

+### On-foot Chases
+It's time to get your parkour skills ready!
+The best way to outrun cops when you are on foot is to find high places and take dangerous jumps.
+If the cop is in a car and you are on foot, you can jump at the right moment before he rams you; you should also find undestructible objects such as walls and poles, and again, high grounds from where they can't hit you.

+### Car Chases
-Los Santos and Blaine County have many tunnels, bridges and roads on which you can escape from the police; and if you are on a [hardcore](/wiki/basics/hardcore) server you can even hide.
+Get ready for a hot pursuit!
+San Andreas has many tunnels, bridges and roads in which you can escape from the police; and if you are on a [hardcore](/wiki/basics/hardcore) server you can even hide.
+Be careful, while it's not very common, some cops use *spike strips* to puncture your tires.

 ## Surrendering
 When asked to freeze or pull over by a police officer, you have the choice to hold X to surrender.